Gemma Moore

 Gemma’s advice for other students is simple: do what you want to do; don’t let other people’s opinions change your path.

-“I know we hear it all the time but these last couple of years at AUT have really shown me how important it is to do what you want, as so many more great opportunities can come from doing something you love and want to do.
+“I know we hear it all the time but my time at AUT really showed me how important it is to do what you want, as so many more great opportunities can come from doing something you love and want to do.
 University is the time to be truly yourself, so try new things and do what you want to do.”

 There was one particular lecturer who helped her find her path in event management.